The Science Education Program is accredited by the National Council for the

 from summer programs to a single semester or a full academic year in over 56 countries.

-There is a critical need for science teachers in junior high schools, middle schools, and high schools—both in Indiana and throughout the United States.
+There is a critical need for science teachers in middle and high schools—both in Indiana and throughout the United States.
 The job placement rate for science education graduates is excellent.

 In addition, the Science Education Program is accredited by the National Council for the